Heather Anne Campbell: Life and career

 Campbell has also appeared in commercials for CiCi's Pizza, Wendy's, Toyota, and was featured in Activision's "Mapathy" campaign for the video game Call of Duty: Modern Warfare 2.
 She has written several viral internet videos for The Midnight Show, including "Twilight with Cheeseburgers", "Bavatar", and "Drive Recklessly", which was nominated for The Comedy Awards on Comedy Central in 2012.

 Campbell's photography has been selected by National Geographic as Photo of the Day, and her poster design work was featured as the back cover of Adbusters.

 In addition, Campbell is also a video game journalist, and was editor of Dave Halverson's Play Magazine as well as Jeff Bond's Geek Monthly until their closure in 2010.
 Formerly, Campbell was also the Executive Editor of Fusion Publishing's Rocket Magazine, in addition to being a freelance contributor for Edge Online, Action Button, and EGM.

 She has written or co-written three episodes of the 2019 Twilight Zone series.
 Campbell was also hired as a writer for the sixth season of Adult Swim's Rick and Morty.

 In June 2019, Campbell began co-hosting Get Played (formerly How Did This Get Played?), a podcast focused on unusual or poorly rated video games.
 In June 2022, Campbell began co-hosting spin-off podcast Get Anime'd!, with Get Played co-hosts Nick Wiger and Matt Apodaca.

-Though once a libertarian, she has since renounced that political label.
+Though she has called herself a libertarian in the past, Campbell renounced the label in 2017, saying "I can't in good conscience identify as a Libertarian anymore.
+The entire movement has inspired sickening lunges toward fascism."

 Personal life

 In October 2018, she came out on Instagram as part of National Coming Out Day.
-She is engaged to screenwriter and playwright Mary Laws.
+She has been in a relationship with screenwriter, playwright, and showrunner Mary Laws since 2019, and announced in 2023 on her podcast Get Played that the two had gotten married.